alibaba/hooks/packages/hooks/src/useFusionTable/index.en-US.md

 <code src="./demo/init.tsx" />

-### Form Validate
+### Form Validation

-Before the form is submitted, we will automatically verify the form data.
+Before the form is submitted, we will automatically validate the form data.
 If the verification fails, the request will not be initiated.

 <code src="./demo/validate.tsx" />

-### Cache
+### Data Caching

-By setting `cacheKey`, we can realize `Form` and `Table` data caching.
+By setting `cacheKey`, we can apply the data caching for the `Form` and `Table` .

 <code src="./demo/cache.tsx" />